A 3 week New Zealand road trip from Auckland to Christchurch

 Wellington is New Zealand’s capital city, and it’s a pretty cool spot to spend a couple of days.

-At the end of the day, Wellington is a cool little city, but it is just a city.
+HOW MUCH TIME SHOULD YOU SPEND IN WELLINGTON: At the end of the day, Wellington is a cool little city, but it is just a city.
 I think an evening and a morning here is enough, you could stay longer if you wanted to check out Te Papa Museum and some of the art galleries.

 But, you can also pass through.
 You’ll get to admire the harbour scenery from the ferry as you sail out of the harbour.

-Don’t miss: One of the must dos in Wellington is Zealandia, an incredible sanctuary project that has a 500 year plan to restore a valley near the city to a pre-human state.
+One of the must dos in Wellington is Zealandia, an incredible sanctuary project that has a 500 year plan to restore a valley near the city to a pre-human state.
 It’s a gorgeous place to go to see native birds.

 WHERE TO STAY IN WELLINGTON

-Campervans | My favourite freedom camping spot near Wellington is at Red Rocks Reserve.
+If you’re in a campervan, my favourite freedom camping spot near Wellington is at Red Rocks Reserve.
 It’s right by the water and you can start the Red Rocks walk from here, which is a wonderful stroll along the coast.

-Day 7: Take the ferry to Picton
+Day 7: Take the ferry to Picton, and explore some of the Marlborough Sounds

 The ferry from Wellington to Picton takes around 4.5 hours, so it usually ends up taking up a lot of the day — although most of my ferry crossings have been in the middle of the night, as I always end up booking late.